-PROPOSED ALTERNATIVE DESIGNS
+PROPOSED DESIGN - ALTERNATIVE 2

-You spoke, we listened!
 With the feedback and input we received from residents and the community, we have developed an alternative design that offers 6-ft protected bike lanes raised at sidewalk level throughout the corridor.
 The bike lanes are positioned between the parking lane and the sidewalk to provide separation between people biking and moving motor vehicle traffic.
 Protected bike lanes attract people of all ages and abilities, and will make bicycling on the street safer and more enjoyable.
 In addition to the 6-ft protected bike lanes, this alternative design offers a 10-ft driving lane and 8-ft parking lane in each direction, narrows the median to 6 feet, and provides 6-ft wide sidewalks while preserving the majority of the existing street trees.
 Curb bump-outs at various intersections, improved left turn lanes and additional medians are also included.
 The proposed typical section of this alternative design is below: